• Avisek Jung Thakuri Singh

 The early trekkers in the Everest Region faced many challenges, including rugged terrain, unpredictable weather conditions, and limited access to basic necessities such as food and shelter.
 The trails were often narrow and steep, with many sections that required trekkers to cross high suspension bridges or traverse rocky terrain.

 Accommodation was limited to basic tea houses or camping, and food options were generally limited to locally available staples such as rice, dal (lentil soup), and potatoes.
-Communication with the outside world was also very limited, with no internet or mobile phone networks.
+Communication with the outside world was minimal, with no internet or mobile phone networks.

 How were the Accommodation Facilities Trekking trails and were there Suspension Bridges at the time ?

-In the early days of trekking in the Everest Region, the accommodation facilities were very basic.
-Trekkers usually stayed in simple lodges called tea houses, which were run by local families.
+In the early days of trekking in the Everest Region, accommodation facilities were very basic.
+Trekkers usually stayed in simple lodges called tea houses, which local families ran.
 These tea houses provided basic rooms with shared bathrooms, and food was typically limited to locally available staples such as rice, dal (lentil soup), and potatoes.

 Today, the accommodation facilities in the Everest Region have greatly improved, and trekkers have a wide range of options to choose from, including luxury lodges and hotels.
 Many of these lodges offer comfortable rooms with private bathrooms, hot showers, and Wi-Fi access.
 There are also many restaurants and cafes along the trekking routes, serving a variety of cuisines to cater to the diverse needs of trekkers.